rgr-myrg/documents/books/001/2_Imagine_The_Light.md

 Such powers of deception in the end almost finished off humanity for good.
 After all, if all you believe is true, how can you deny your own thoughts and words?

-Huma had systematically entered into our collective consciousness.
+Huma had triumphantly entered into our collective consciousness.